More Photographs & Further Details

 1902 & 1990s.
 Next to the garage on the corner with Gravel Walk at #30 was ‘Buffer’ Foard’s grocery shop.
 It later became E.T.Beavis (boots & shoe repair), Michael Bishop Watch Mender, then M.Whalley Carpets in the 90s.
 Now, it has been left unoccupied for many years.
 The gated entrance shown next door in the older photo that went through to back of shops became by 1977, as shown in the later photo, a shop occupied by Webb’s Taxis, Tien Hong Fish Bar, then Ming’s Takeaway.

 1990s.
 Fish Brothers’ Peugeot franchise at the end of Marlborough Street on the corner with Gravel Walk across which is the United Reform Church.
 Various businesses occupied this site in the past – Peek Freans (biscuits); Bernard Poole (garage); Anns Garage 1953; Pakemans (lorry garage).
 All the old buildings were demolished in 1948 when local man Mr. D.J.
-Fish built, what he then called the Faringdon Garage.
+Fish built, what he then called the Faringdon Garage, which later became a Peugeot franchise.
 Fish Brothers now also have a Kia franchise in Swindon.